Create your webhook endpoint

 Key considerations

-For every event that happens on Fintoc, a JSON HTTP (POST) request will be sent to every registered webhook endpoint.
+For every event that happens on Fintoc, Fintoc sends a POST request with a JSON body to every registered webhook endpoint.
 From that request, you can parse the whole event detail using the JSON body.

 Saving the received event